 The Professor

 A great teacher will make learning fun and engaging, no matter the subject.
 These are the teachers that can create an engaging classroom learning experience, one where students want to learn and participate.
 Scout out the good teachers.
-If they don’t happen to be teaching a certain class you need this time around, maybe wait to take the class when they are the following semester.
+If they don’t happen to be teaching a certain class you need this time around, wait to take the class when they're teaching it the following semester.

 Mix it Up